Chef Jason Quinn - Ingredient Challenge: Dutch Yellow® Potatoes & Radicchio

 Wilted Radicchio brings a splash of color to Jason’s creation, though this beautiful lettuce variety is a lot more than skin (leaf) deep in its role on the plate.
 The quick sauté mellows out radicchio’s slightly bitter-spicy taste; then the chef’s decadent dressing of rendered pork fat, honey and stone ground mustard adds a tang that simply tickles the palette.
 For more on the history and uses of this ancient lettuce, see February’s Produce Corner feature, “Reconnecting with Radicchio”.

 Melissa’s is very proud to count Chef Jason as one of our valued foodservice customers.
 We supplied his well-known Lime Truck when he was cooking meals on wheels throughout Southern California.
 We then jumped off the road and into The Playground with Jason as he and his talented culinary team embarked on this new venture.
 A mealtime recess at The Playground is guaranteed to receive an A+ for its whimsical menu using only the best quality ingredients.
-Indeed, while there have even been the occasional childhood game celebrated on the grounds [see the “Play” section of the eatery’s web site], Chef Jason is very serious about serving good food that delights and entertains patrons with a unique dining experience.
+Indeed, while there have even been the occasional childhood game celebrated on the grounds, Chef Jason is very serious about serving good food that delights and entertains patrons with a unique dining experience.

 Roasted Pork Loin with Bizarre Potatoes

 1 Celery Root (Celeriac), washed, peeled and cut into ½” cubes